 - Computer-aided transcription.
 Requires a comfortable chair with back support, desk space for transcription machine, video monitor, silent printer, and adequate electrical outlets.

 - Electronic recording.
 Requires a permanent workstation that will accommodate recording equipment, space for note-taking and log entries, audio jacks for the sound-recording equipment, and a comfortable chair.

 - Videotaping.
-Requires appropriate camera locations, a permanent workstation that will accommodate any in-court monitoring equipment, conduits for the necessary wiring, and a comfortable chair.
+Requires appropriate camera locations, a permanent workstation that will accommodate any in-court monitoring equipment, conduits for the necessary wiring and a comfortable chair.
 The permanent work station may be located outside the courtroom.

 The court reporter's station need not be immediately accessible but should be adaptable to provide future accessibility.
 This requires space to accommodate a wheelchair and unobstructed turning space within the workspace, an accessible path to the work area which coincides with the non-accessible circulation path to the area, space to locate a permanent ramp or lift, and an accessible desk.

-Raised floor levels at the court reporter's position may be served with a movable ramp, as court reporters are often employees of the court, and advance planning will allow temporary installation of the ramp for court personnel assigned to that courtroom who require access to their workstation.
+Raised floor levels at the court reporter's position may be served with a movable ramp, as court reporters are often employees of the court and advance planning will allow temporary installation of the ramp for court personnel assigned to that courtroom who require access to their workstation.
 Not all court reporters, however, are court employees.

 Many courts make use of contract or outside reporters who need access from the public circulation system.
-Many court reporter positions will need to be accessible from both the public and private circulation areas of the courthouse.
+Many court reporter positions will need to be accessible form both the public and private circulation areas of the courthouse.
 A relatively easy solution to making the court reporter station wheelchair accessible is to locate it at floor level adjacent to the witness stand.

 Because a court reporter may at times be sitting near a potentially hostile and violent witness, the court reporter's station should allow for an easy escape.